Early Summer Trout Fishing In Rivers: Tips and Tactics

 Keep it simple, have a stream thermometer on hand, and if the water temps get up to 68F/19C, it’s time to find colder water or go home for the day.

-Trout fishing in July and Trout fishing in August have their challenges, but there are things you can do then to improve your catch.
+Trout fishing in July and Trout fishing in August have their challenges, but there are things I do then to catch lots of large trout.

 Every season calls for a different setup.
-May and June are between the spring and summer seasons, so you must be cautious when choosing your flies.
+May and June are between the spring and summer seasons, so I choose flies that are hatching at that time.

 Here is what experienced anglers recommend:

-Early summer trout fishing is also a time for dry fly fishing.
-You will find the usual mayfly, caddis, and stonefly hatches, combined with terrestrials like beetles and crickets.
+Early summer is also a great time for dry fly fishing.
+I see mayfly, caddis, and stonefly hatches, combined with terrestrials like beetles and crickets.

 Streamers are also great at this time of year, two of my favorites are the Circus Peanut and Zoo Cougar.

-If you take my advice and fish early in the morning or late in the afternoon, you should try casting a small size 1 spinner from the shoreline or a boat.
+Take my advice and fish early in the morning or late in the afternoon with lures and start casting a small size #1 or #2 spinner from the shoreline or a boat.

-The best spinners for early summer trout fishing are Panther Martins and Mepps in gold, silver, or bronze color.
+The best spinners are Panther Martins and Mepps in gold, silver, or bronze color.
 Check out spinner fishing for trout.

-You can also try casting lures that flutter and dart like spoons, and crankbaits.
+Also, try casting lures that flutter and dart like spoons and crankbaits.

-- Salmon or Trout Eggs: While most anglers consider salmon eggs for spring fishing, they can work very well for early summer trout fishing.
+• Salmon or Trout Eggs: While most anglers consider salmon eggs for spring fishing, they can work very well in early summer

 Tight Lines,